-Tiger Virgil Trucks (5-14) throws the second of his two no-hitters this season blanking the Yankees, 1-0.
+Tiger Virgil Trucks (5-14) throws the second of his two no-hitters this season, blanking the Yankees, 1-0.
 Phil Rizzuto's third inning at-bat is quickly scored as an error but is changed to a hit only to be reversed again in the sixth inning, making the no hitter a bit controversial.

 Prior to the Old Timers' Game at Yankee Stadium, shortstop Phil Rizzuto is asked to consult with general manager George Weiss and manager Casey Stengel concerning a player move necessitated by reacquiring Enos Slaughter off waivers from the A's.
 After making several suggestions about who should be cut from the squad, the veteran infielder is told by Weiss he is the player about to be let go.

 The White Sox trade minor league infielder Bob Sagers and outfielder Harry Simpson to the Pirates in exchange for first baseman Ted Kluszewski.
-The 34 year-old 'Big Klu', who is obtain for the team's stretch run, will hit .391 and drive in 10 runs during the World Series for the AL champs.
+The 34 year-old 'Big Klu', who is obtained for the team's stretch run, will hit .391 and drive in 10 runs during the World Series for the AL champs.

-Dean Chance throws his second no-hitter of the month defeating the Indians 2-1 at Cleveland Municipal Stadium.
-On August 5th, the Twins' 26-year old right-hander hurled five perfect innings in an abbreviated game against the Red Sox.
+Dean Chance throws his second no-hitter of the month, defeating the Indians 2-1 at Cleveland Municipal Stadium.
+On August 5th, the Twins' 26 year-old right-hander hurled five perfect innings in an abbreviated game against the Red Sox.